alexiscrack3/git-cheat-sheet/README.md

 ```bash
 $ git merge <remote>/<remote-branch>
 ```
-You can merge your changes if you are on
+You can merge your changes if you are on.
 ```bash
 $ git merge <local-branch> <another-local-branch>
 ```